andreu2398/02.-tfg_project/README.txt

+THIS PROJECT IS NOT COMPLETELY UPLOADED
+Some of the contents weight so much that can not be included in this repository.
+This is just a show-room of some of the code I wrote when doing the project.
+If you wanted to see the complete project or ask me any questions about it, email me at andreu2398@hotmail.com with the Subject "2.-tfg_project".

+ESTE PROYECTO NO ESTÁ SUBIDO AL COMPLETO
+Algunos de los ficheros pesaban tanto que no se han podido incluir en este repositorio.
+Esto es tan sólo una muestra de algunos de los códigos que escribí en el momento de hacer el proyecto.
+Si deseas ver el proyecto al completo o preguntarme cualquier pregunta sobre el mismo, mándame un email a andreu2398@hotmail.com con el Asunto "2.-tfg_project".

 Per obtindre el resultat desitjat és necessari tindre instal·lat el programa RStudio i els packages utilitzats en el fitxer .R anomenat tfg_castellano.R o tfg_valencia.R.